maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 #### Installation

 Before we begin I'm going to assume that you have removed or disabled our previous work with user agent sniffing.
-If so, installation is pretty straightforward:
+If so proceed.
+Installation is pretty straightforward:

 *Step 1:* Add the following to /config/compass.rb: